adhithyankrishna/airflow-Learn/Introduction.md

 - **Isolation**: Each task runs in its own environment, preventing conflicts.
 - **Resource Efficiency**: Only consumes resources when tasks are running.
 - Ideal for cloud-native, high-scale deployments.

+# scheduler
+** what is scheduler ** : it is object which continuously parse .py file in dag filder and form